 The tax rate calculations set forth below are presented to indicate the tax rates per \$100 of assessed taxable valuation that would be required to meet certain debt service requirements on the Bonds if no growth in the District's tax base occurs beyond the 2023 Assessed Valuation of the Single Family Defined Area (\$54,744,900).
-The calculations assume collection of 98% of taxes levied, the sale of the Bonds but not the sale of any additional bonds by the District.
+The Maximum Annual Debt Service calculation assume collections of 98% of taxes levied, the sale of the Bonds but not the sale of any additional bonds by the District.

-Average Annual Debt Service Requirement on the Bonds (2024-2053). \$216,478 Maximum Annual Debt Service Requirement on the Bonds (2053) \$218,944
+Average Annual Debt Service Requirement on the Bonds (2024-2053) \$215,506 Tax Rate of \$0.402 on the 2023 Taxable Assessed Valuation produces Maximum Annual Debt Service Requirement on the Bonds (2053) \$218,100 Tax Rate of \$0.407 on the 2023 Taxable Assessed Valuation produces